ASF

 The dose-response curve [eq:hill-emax-law] with , , each point on the curve the fixed point [eq:receptor-fixed-point] of [eq:receptor-binding-ode] at that value of , rather than an independently fitted curve.
 The half-maximal point and the evaluated point both lie on the same equilibrium curve, not two separate measurements.

-Section 13's receptor-binding state was held apart from Section 11's two-compartment flow: entered [eq:receptor-binding-ode] only as an input, never as a coupled state.
+Section II.6's receptor-binding state was held apart from Section II.4's two-compartment flow: entered [eq:receptor-binding-ode] only as an input, never as a coupled state.
 The moment receptor engagement is tracked as dynamics rather than read off at equilibrium, that separation ends: is one three-coordinate state-space system, , with coupled to exactly as already is.
-This is the move Section 0's Anchor 2 anticipated: each mechanism added to a model is one more state coordinate, coupled to the ones already built rather than replacing them, and a QSP network is what results from repeating this dozens of times over.
+This is the move the introduction's Anchor 2 anticipated: each mechanism added to a model is one more state coordinate, coupled to the ones already built rather than replacing them, and a QSP network is what results from repeating this dozens of times over.

 Every reaction network built so far has been linear: each rate constant governs an exchange between exactly two coordinates, or one coordinate and the outside world, and the whole flow is generated by acting once with a fixed matrix on the state.
 A QSP network is rarely built entirely from such reactions.
 A drug binding a receptor to form a complex, the paradigm reaction for the rest of this Part, has a rate proportional to the product of two concentrations, not to either alone; a rate law of this shape cannot be written as any matrix acting on , however its entries are chosen, because the rate itself is quadratic in the state rather than linear.

 Reaction network theory already has the bookkeeping this needs.
 A network of species undergoing elementary reactions is fixed by its stoichiometric matrix , whose th column records the net change in each species per firing of reaction , together with a rate vector giving each reaction's instantaneous rate as a function of the current state.
 The dynamics of every mass-action network, whatever the order of its reactions, take the single form .
-What changes with the order of the reactions is not this equation but the shape of itself.
+The order of the reactions changes only the shape of ; this equation stays fixed.

 Definition (The rate tensor and its order).